 I received a complimentary copy of the book to review for you, dear readers.

-A Story Well-Told
+Explosive Growth: A Story Well-Told

-What kept me engaged on my flight to and from Maui, when I dove into this book, was Lerner’s story.
+What kept me engaged on my flight to and from Maui, when I dove into Explosive Growth, was Lerner’s story.
 After realizing that a Wall Street career was not for him, he launched an online dating startup (because, you know, that was supposed to be less stressful than working for Lehman Brothers).
 While the company had wild success after a media mention, the bigger story here is in the mistakes that he made along the way.

 Lerner’s story reads like a business memoir (if that’s a genre), peppered with tips to avoid the mistakes he made.
 Frankly, the tips inserted in the story felt a little redundant to me after the story, but they fell in line with how business how-to books are written today.

 Unlike many CEOs, Lerner admits his mistakes and offers insight into how he would have done things differently.
 Anyone in the startup space would benefit from his insight (such as: don’t leave all the money on the table when you’ve got it…don’t say no to high-profile investors like Mark Cuban, etc.).